EimearCunningham/dulwich-interiors/README.md

 ## Design
 ### Color Scheme
+The following colors were selected for use across the site:
+#AD974F HUSK - This is a golden shade of yellow which gives the site a high end classy feel.
+#231F20 AUBERGINE - A slighter lighter than black shade which contrasts the other colors.
+#EAEAEA WHISPER - An off white shade for backgrounds.

 ### Typography
-'Montserrat' family from Google Fonts was used throughout the site.
-I selected this font as I thought it complimented the clean, simple feel of the site.
+'Dancing Script' family from Google Fonts was used throughout the site.
+I selected this font as I thought it complimented the clean, classy feel of the site.

 ## Wireframes:
 <details>